MalekSmida/minimalist-potfolio-template-nextjs/README.md

 #### How to Use GitHub Gists for Content

+1. Fork the example Gists from below to your own GitHub account (the easiest way to start):

+   - Click on each Gist link below
+   - Click the "Fork" button in the top right corner
+   - Update the content with your own information
+   - Save the fork
+   - Use your new Gist URLs in your environment variables

+   OR

-1. Create a GitHub Gist for each section of your portfolio:
+2. Create new GitHub Gists from scratch for each section of your portfolio:

    - Site configuration (SEO, manifest, robots, etc.)
    - Presentation section (your name, title, description)